TomasHubelbauer/arduino-qr/readme.md

 The displays are chainable up to 8 displays in one chain.
 Multiple chains need to be used to drive more displays.

-Arduino with 14 digital pins and 6 analog pins which can be used as digital.
+Arduino has 14 digital pins and 6 analog pins which can be used as digital.
 It can support up to 6 chains (3 SPI pins per chain: DIN, CLK and CS).
 That results in the maximum display size of 48×48 dots (6×6 displays to keep the QR square).
 This allows displaying QR codes of versions 1-7 or displaying a version 1 code